Hims Reviews: Are Hims' products and services legit?

 Editor's Rating4.25

 Hims has grown to provide men with a wide array of consultation, prescription, and wellness services.
 And Hims succeeds as a highly convenient provider of effective prescription treatments with a very customer-friendly system.
-Prices for individual products and services are competitive, but costs can add up quickly if you need to address a handful of issues or tackle one major problem (like hair loss) comprehensively.
+Prices for individual products and services are competitive, though some are hard to find on the site.
+Costs can add up quickly if you need to address a handful of issues or tackle one major problem (like hair loss) comprehensively.

 Pros